danii-nebot/ember_screen_cast_tutorial/README.md

 ##Step by Step

-You can follow an step by step recreation of the screencast on [http://www.lostiemposcambian.com](http://www.lostiemposcambian.com), up to the point where we move away from the ```FixturesAdapter``` and start using a server.
+You can follow an step by step recreation of the screencast on http://www.lostiemposcambian.com/blog/javascript/tutorial-de-ember-screencast-paso-a-paso/ (in spanish).

+The step by step goes up to the point where we move away from the ```FixturesAdapter``` and start using a server REST service, which is not implemented.